 15 Best Things to Do in Bryce Canyon National Park

-From the mythical hoodoos that look like something out of a fairytale, to the snow that blankets the red rock and vast Ponderosa forests, to the sunrises that make this otherworldly landscape light up on a daily basis, Bryce Canyon National Park is, without a doubt, one of the most beautiful and unique landscapes in the world!
+From the rugged hoodoos that look like something out of a fairytale to the snow that blankets the red rock and Ponderosa Pines throughout, Bryce Canyon National Park is, without a doubt, one of the most beautiful and unique landscapes in the world!

-That being said, the hot summer heat/ deep winter snow can and likely should influence your plans in Bryce Canyon, depending on the time of year that you plan to visit.
-Therefore, I highly recommend reading about the seasons in the following section, so that you can make the most of your visit, regardless of the time of year!
+That said, the hot summer heat and deep winter snow can and should influence your plans in Bryce Canyon, depending on the time of year you plan to visit.
+For this reason, I highly recommend reading about the park in all seasons in the section below so that you can make the most of your visit, regardless of the time of year.

 What is the Best Time of Year to Visit Bryce Canyon National Park?

-Located atop a mesa that sits above 9,100 ft.
-(2,774 m), Bryce Canyon National Park is known for having both hot summer temperatures that peak in the mid-80s and 90s, depending on elevation, and cold, snowy winters in which the snow will typically stick around until May in some upper-elevation areas.
+Located atop a high-desert mesa that climbs to an elevation above 9,100 ft.
+(2,774 m), Bryce Canyon National Park is known for having both hot summer temperatures that peak in the mid-80s ºF (27 ºC) and 90s ºF (32 ºC), depending on elevation, and cold, snowy winters, where snow typically sticks around until early May in some upper-elevation areas.

-That being said, the National Park Service maintains the majority of the roads throughout the winter season, so deciding on what time of year that you’d like to visit truly comes down to personal preference.
+That said, the National Park Service maintains the majority of the roads throughout the winter season, which is why I like to think that deciding when to visit Bryce Canyon should come down to personal preference.

-However, when the kids get out of school in the summer, all five National Parks across southern Utah get much busier, making my favorite time of year to visit Bryce Canyon, and others in Utah, the spring (March-May) and fall (September-October).
+However, when the kids get out of school in the summer, all five national parks across southern Utah get much busier, making the shoulder seasons my favorite time of year to visit Bryce Canyon—specifically March – mid-May in the spring and September – October in the fall.

-This all goes without saying that the hot summer temperatures in southern Utah severely limit my willingness to hike longer trails, like the Fairyland Loop Trail.
-On top of this, I said to myself after hiking the full Under-the-Rim Trail in mid-May that I would never considered such an adventure even a few weeks later.
+Now, this all goes without saying that hot summer temperatures in southern Utah typically limit visitors’ willingness to hike longer trails, like the Fairyland Loop Trail, which is exactly why I like to say I would never consider hiking the full Under-the-Rim Trail later than mid-May.
+Elevation below the rim really does make a difference!

 Hiking Checklist - Bryce Canyon